Help your introverted child see that there is nothing wrong with being quiet.

-As parents, it is a natural instinct to want to help our children — to nurture them and watch them grow.
-We feel rewarded when things go well for our offspring and we feel their pain when things go in an unexpected direction or downhill.
+As parents, we naturally want to help our children.
+We feel rewarded when things go well for them and we feel their pain when things go poorly.
 However, when parents are introverted — and also have introverted children — decisions can be clouded by anxieties or feelings of doubt.

 I’m an introvert and am all too familiar with the pains of growing up quiet in an extroverted world.
 I’m not shy, nor weird (okay, maybe just a little bit weird), but I am sensitive to the insecurities of not fitting in and the societal views of being an introvert.
 When I had children of my own, I wasn’t expecting all of them to be introverted (or for all three of them to be girls), so I often find myself questioning how to instill confidence in my introverted daughters.

-I want my daughters to know and understand the power of being quiet and how to be confident young women in a world where being “quiet” is not often viewed in a positive light.
-Although I have made mistakes along the way and unintentionally interfered with them being introverts (sorry, girls!), I have found a few successes over the years to help foster their confidence.
-Whether you have daughters or sons, here are some ways to instill confidence in introverted children.
+I want my daughters to understand the power of being quiet and how to be confident young women in a world where “quiet” is not often viewed in a positive light.
+Although I have made mistakes along the way and unintentionally interfered with them being introverts (sorry, girls!), I have found some successes over the years to help foster their confidence.
+Whether you have daughters or sons, here is how to instill confidence in introverted children.

 Come on, you know you have some stories to tell: funny ones, sad ones, awkward ones.
 Let your feelings flow!
 Your kids need to hear that life can be a mix of emotions, and what better way to relate to life than to hear stories from their parents, especially if a parent is an introvert, too.